Statistical Analysis#

 alternative hypothesis: true location shift is greater than 0

-The output is shorter (as the test has less components) but it follows a similar format the that of the t-test.
+The output is shorter (as the test has less components) but it follows a similar format to that of the t-test.

 We can save this output as a variable and extract the p-value in the same way as the t-test.
 The elements within the variable are different to the t-test output but they are accessed in the same way.